A wonderful eye-opener blog to e-commerce website owners to enable easy and comfortable access to their products by all, especially…

 What is ADA and WCAG Compliance

 As a website owner, you are normally concerned with the keywords, anchor text, and pictures that appear in your content.
 However, what if your audience cannot read the text because it is too small or cannot see the content because the colors are inconsistent.
-This clearly suggests that your website is not accessible to everyone.
+This suggests that your website is not accessible to everyone.

-WCAG 2.1 (Web Content Accessibility Guidelines) and ADA (Americans with Disabilities Act) compliance are all about ensuring that accessibility best practices and solutions imply for all audiences.
+WCAG 2.1 (Web Content Accessibility Guidelines) and ADA (Americans with Disabilities Act) compliance are all about ensuring accessibility best practices and solutions imply for all audiences.

 WCAG 2.1 helps in making web content more accessible to people having low vision, hearing loss, blindness, deafness, learning disabilities, cognitive limitations, speech disabilities, photosensitivity, limited movement, or any combination of these conditions.

-ADA-compliant websites must enable users to navigate the website and its features including the ability to use main navigation and any available tools on the website.
-The content must be understandable including the website’s text, images, video, and tools.
+ADA-compliant websites must enable users to navigate the website and its features, including the ability to use main navigation and any available tools on the website.
+The content must be understandable, including the website’s text, images, video, and tools.